97varun/csa/README.md

 - Messages were filtered by removing all messages that were not in English.
 - Among these messages, only the ones with `shib` or `doge` were selected.
 #### Detecting english
-- For detecting whether a sentence is in English or not, the percentage of English words in the sentence was calculated.
+- For detecting whether a message is in English or not, the percentage of English words in the message was calculated.
-- If this was greater than a threshold, the sentence was considered to be English.
+- If this was greater than a threshold, the message was considered to be in English.
 - nltk's corpus of English words was used as the vocabulary.

 ## Sentiment analysis ([csa_sentiment.py](/src/csa_sentiment.py))